ghinda/ghinda.github.com/about.md

 title: About
 ---

-I'm Ionuț Colceriu, I  work on things that live mostly on the web.
-I live in Cluj-Napoca, Romania.
+I'm Ionuț Colceriu, I  work on things that live mostly on the web, from Târgu-Mureș, Romania.

+I studied graphic and product design, and currently work with [Buiac](http://www.buiac.com/).

 I design interfaces and create advanced JavaScript web apps.
-Some of my projects include [CSS Toggle Switch](http://ghinda.net/css-toggle-switch/), [Acorn Media Player](http://ghinda.net/acornmediaplayer/) or [Business Card Maker](http://bizcardmaker.com/).
+Some of my free software projects are on [GitHub](https://github.com/ghinda).

-You can find more details about my work experience on [my LinkedIn profile](http://www.linkedin.com/in/ionutcolceriu).
+You can find more details about my professional experience on [LinkedIn](http://www.linkedin.com/in/ionutcolceriu).

 ## Licensing